What is ellaOne Morning After Pill?

-Ulipristal is the active ingredient in ellaOne.
-It is licensed in the UK for use as emergency contraception up to 5 days (120 hours) after having unprotected sexual intercourse or failure of regular contraception.
+Ulipristal is the active ingredient in ellaOne 30mg.
+It is licensed in the UK for use as emergency contraception pill up to 120 hours / 5 days after unprotected sex or failure of regular contraception.

 How does ellaOne work?